Skip to main content

 The Office of Lord Mayor is representational by nature, this means that the Lord Mayor holds no executive powers and the office of Lord Mayor is fundamentally apolitical, neutral and independent.
 This is one of its greatest strengths and means that the Lord Mayor can represent all sections of the community as First Citizen without fear or favour.

 At the same time the office of Lord Mayor carries its own unique set of rights and historic entitlements.
-For example, the Lord Mayor of Plymouth has long been recognised as being second only to Royalty and to the King's Deputy, the Lord Lieutenant or the Representative Deputy Lieutenant.
+For example, the Lord Mayor of Plymouth has long been recognised as being second only to Royalty and to the Queen’s Deputy, the Lord Lieutenant or the Representative Deputy Lieutenant.

-This means that the Lord Mayor has unlimited rights to precedence in the City and is always afforded due dignity and respect as the most important person in attendance at public events, save those where a member of The Royal Family and His Majesty’s Deputy is present.
-For civic events within the City boundaries where the King’s Deputy is present, but not a member of the Royal Family, the Lord Mayor enjoys precedence over all as First Citizen.
+This means that the Lord Mayor has unlimited rights to precedence in the City and is always afforded due dignity and respect as the most important person in attendance at public events, save those where a member of The Royal Family and Her Majesty’s Deputy is present.
+For civic events within the City boundaries where the Queen’s Deputy is present, but not a member of the Royal Family, the Lord Mayor enjoys precedence over all as First Citizen.

-The Lord Mayor must be a serving councillor and each year the Conservative Party and the Labour Party (the two main political parties that make up the City Council) take in turns to hold the position.
+The Lord Mayor must be a serving councillor and each year the Conservative Party and the Labour Party (the two main political parties that make up the City Council) take it in turns to hold the position.
 The Lord Mayor nominates their Deputy Lord Mayor.

 The Role of Lord Mayor